 Incidentally, regular Ika no Shiokara has a reddish color and is sometimes called “Aka-Zukuri (赤作り)” as “Aka (赤)” means red in Japanese.

 It is said that the origin of Kuro-Zukuri dates back to the Edo period, about 300 years ago, and now the black Ika no Shiokara is generally regarded as one of “Japan’s 3 Best Food Delicacies (新三大珍味)“.

 As for the taste, featuring its deep taste from squid’s ink, Kuro-Zukuri goes especially well with pasta and can make the perfect pair with alcoholic beverages like sake.

-If you have a plan to visit Toyama Prefecture, I want you to try the black Ika no Shiokara at least once.
-It is also recommended as a souvenir of Toyama.
+Kuro-Zukuri has distinctive umami and is tasty, so if you have a plan to visit Toyama, I want you to try the black Ika no Shiokara at least once during your stay there.